William Clifford Newman: Auxiliary Bishop of Baltimore

 Within the United States Conference of Catholic Bishops, he served as a member of the Committees on Education, Religious Life and Ministry, and on Women in the Church and Society.
 He also has represented the U.S. bishops in the Catholic-Jewish Consultations under the Committee on Interreligious and Ecumenical Affairs.
-In 1997, he was elected to the Board of Directors of Catholic Relief Services.
+In 1997, he was elected to the board of directors of Catholic Relief Services.

+Retirement and death

-After reaching the mandatory retirement age of 75, Newman resigned as an auxiliary bishop on August 28, 2003.
-Bishop Newman died in hospice in Timonium, Maryland on May 20, 2017 at the age of 88.
+After reaching the mandatory retirement age of 75, Newman resigned as auxiliary bishop of Baltimore on August 28, 2003.
+He died in hospice in Timonium, Maryland, on May 20, 2017, at age 88.